 Never work without chain lubricant.
-If the saw chain is running without lubricant, the guide bar and saw chain can be damaged.
-It is essential to frequently check the oil level in the oil level gauge and before starting to use the chainsaw.
+If the saw chain is running without lubricant, guide bar and saw chain can be damaged.
+It is therefore essential to check the oil level in the oil level gauge frequently and every time before starting to use the chain saw.

 - Clear surface around the oil cap to prevent contamination. - 2.
 Unscrew and remove the cap from the oil tank. - Pour the oil into the oil tank and monitor the oil level gauge.
-Ensure that no dirt enters the oil tank while filling. - 4.
-Put the oil cap back on and tighten it up.
-Wipe away any spillage. - One full oil tank will enable you to use the saw for 18 28 min.
+Ensure that no dirt enters the oil tank while filling. - Put the oil cap back on and tighten it up.
+Wipe away any spillage. - One full oil tank will enable you to use the saw for 20-40 min.